 Arguing is so central to the human experience that universities have debating groups, there are countless books and videos on how to win arguments, and the world is full of people who are always ready to nitpick and argue over every little thing.

-I’m no stranger to the war of words, especially since I run a pretty large social media account and often use arguments to bring me some free publicity off of other people’s large audiences.
+I’m no stranger to the war of words, especially since I run a pretty large social media account and often use arguments to gain some free publicity off of other people’s large audiences.

 I’ve even read books on winning arguments; Ben Shapiro’s classic, How to Debate Leftists and Destroy Them (India, UK, USA), being one of my favorites, followed closely by Gerry Spence’s How to Argue & Win Every Time (India, UK, USA).